-Southeast Asian American Studies is a relatively new field developed by scholars from across a wide range of academic disciplines.
+Southeast Asian Diaspora Studies is a relatively new field developed by scholars from across a wide range of academic disciplines.
 The strong focus on imperialism, war, immigration and their legacies often link research inquiries within the field.
 It can be situated within umbrella interdisciplinary fields such as U.S. ethnic studies and area studies, but remains resistant to fixed categorization.
-While the region of Southeast Asia includes more than ten nations, the Southeast Asian Archive at UC Irvine has tightened our scope to focus on the populations and histories of those from Cambodia, Laos, and Vietnam—the three countries directly involved with the Vietnam-American War and formerly known as French Indochina.
+While the region of Southeast Asia includes more than ten nations, the Southeast Asian Archive at UC Irvine has a tighter scope to focus on the populations and histories of those from Cambodia, Laos, and Vietnam—the three countries directly involved with the Vietnam-American War and formerly known as French Indochina.

 Since the end of the Vietnam-American War in 1975, millions of immigrants and refugees have left Cambodia, Laos and Vietnam to resettle in the United States and other countries.
 The Southeast Asian diaspora is diverse in their homeland histories, languages, and cultures, but their refugee and immigrant experiences are often parallel.
 For researchers interested in the Southeast Asian diaspora, we provide circulating, reference, and archival materials that reflect an engagement with the strong and growing Southeast Asian American communities in Southern California.
 Our Libraries’ many other databases can also provide valuable information, such as journal articles, government reports, statistics, and dissertations.
-You may also search select digitized materials from our Southeast Asian Archive or explore full oral histories from our Vietnamese American Oral History Project Collection.
+You may also search select digitized materials from our Southeast Asian Archive or explore full oral histories from our Viet Stories: the Vietnamese American Oral History Project collection.
 Check back with us as we continue to grow our collections.

 Thuy Vo Dang was the inaugural project director for the Vietnamese American Oral History Project, a UCI Libraries and UCI Department of Asian American Studies collboration.
 The project documents and preserves life stories of Vietnamese Americans in Southern California.